-- Loosen the pad retaining bolt at the center of the caliper using a 5mm Allen wrench/socket - Push down on the center rod and pad retaining clip - Remove the pad retaining bolt - Remove the center rod and pad retaining clip - (i) Take note of retaining clip orientation before removal - Final result will look like the third image
+- Pad swap shown on bench for clarity - Release the Parking Brake - Loosen the pad retaining bolt at the center rear of the caliper using a 5mm Allen wrench/socket - If you cannot remove the bolt completely because of interference, follow the instructions on Steps 5-9 to remove the caliper and access the pads from the bottom - Push down on the center rod and pad retaining clip - Remove the pad retaining bolt - Remove the center rod and pad retaining clip.
+Take note of the orientation of the clip for reinstall later - Final result will look like the third image

-Step 4 - Old Brake Pad Removal Part 2
+Step 13 - Remove the old Brake Pads - Part 2

-- (i) Before installing the new brake pads, the caliper pistons must be compressed back into the caliper.
+- 2 Before installing the new brake pads, the caliper pistons must be compressed back into the caliper.
 This is done most easily and without special tools with the old pads still in place - Use a large screwdriver and pry between the old brake pad and the rotor as shown - There is also a special tool that can be used that is specifically made for compressing multipiston calipers as shown in the second image - After pistons have been compressed into the caliper, the old pads can be removed by lifting them straight out or pushing upwards from the bottom of the caliper - After pad removal, caliper will appear as shown in the third image